-These extraordinarily resilient insects are an inspiration.
+These extraordinarily resilient insects have become such an inspiration to me.
+They are fragile, face many threats, and yet are so resilient.
 During their epic migration, monarchs fly further than any insect on earth.
 Each autumn, as if on cue, millions of monarchs begin their remarkable 2,500 (ish) – mile migration from the U.S. and Canada to a small part of the Oyamel forests in Central Mexico for the winter.
 They can fly up to 50 miles a day if weather and wind conditions are right because they glide on strong winds that occur at high altitudes.
-The trip is perilous and presents a wide variety of obstacles and dangers for the monarchs during their months of travel.
+The trip is perilous and presents many hazards and dangers for the monarchs during their months of travel.

 I’ve lived in the Indiana Dunes area my entire life.
-I’ve watched invasive species come and native species decline as this area has developed.
+I’ve watched invasive species come, and native species decline as this area has developed.
 It’s inevitable–change.
-But I was shocked to learn recently that the brilliant orange butterflies I had seen as a child by the hundred of thousands in the Indiana Dunes have declined by nearly 90% over the past 20 years.
+But I was shocked to learn recently that the brilliant orange butterflies I saw as a child by the hundred of thousands in the Indiana Dunes have declined by nearly 90 percent over the past 20 years.

-Upon learning all of this I was moved to do something.
+Upon learning all of this, I was moved to do something.
 I created a small monarch habitat in my yard.
-I planted several varieties of milkweed along with other native flowers and it worked.
-The more milkweed and native flowers I planted, the more monarchs came!
-I was encouraged to do more.
+I planted several varieties of milkweed along with other native flowers, and it worked.
+The more milkweed and native flowers that I planted, the more monarchs came!
+It encouraged me to do more.

-My office is located at the Indiana Dunes Visitor Center which is the gateway to the Indiana Dunes State and National Parks.
+My office is located at the Indiana Dunes Visitor Center, which is the gateway to the Indiana Dunes National and State Parks.
 The Visitor Center sits on five acres surrounded by another 15 acres of Indiana Dunes National Park property.
 It occurred to me that increasing native milkweed species on the Visitor Center grounds could have even more impact.
-So…more milkweed.
-And behold–monarchs began stopping at the Indiana Dunes Visitor Center in larger numbers, too!
+So… more milkweed.
+And lo and behold–more monarchs at the Indiana Dunes Visitor Center, too!

 Now both my home garden and the Indiana Dunes Visitor Center are official Monarch Waystations.
 We are careful not to spray toxic herbicides or pesticides in either location that might harm these small, welcome travelers.
 Maybe monarchs and other pollinators are teaching us the consequences of so much wildland being lost to mowing, herbicides, pesticides, and development.
 Can we learn this lesson in time to take the actions that will help the monarch population recover?
 I believe we can.

-River Otters: In the early 1900s River otters were extirpated from most of the Midwest.
-Conservation efforts over the decades have been so successful that in 2005 otters were removed from Indiana’s endangered species list.
-River otters have now been documented in 80 percent of Indiana counties!
+River Otters: In the early 1900s, river otters were extirpated from most of the Midwest.
+Conservation efforts over the decades have been so successful that in 2005 otters were removed from Indiana’s endangered species list and have now been documented in 80 percent of Indiana counties!

 Back to the monarchs.
 It took work on behalf of many conservationists to help restore these populations of native animals.
-Not all stories of endangered species end as well, but these success stories should encourage us.
-Monarch conservation is unique.
-Protecting monarchs and restoring habitat is something each of us can contribute to.
+Not all stories of endangered species end well, but these success stories should encourage us.
+Monarch conservation is unique – and we can each protect monarchs by helping to restore their habitat!
 Even a pot of native milkweed on your patio can make a difference.
 This is a simple, affordable action that each of us can take.
 Every milkweed planted (and protected from pesticides and herbicides) connects monarch habitat and creates a new opportunity for a female monarch to lay her eggs.

-- Mom – Female monarchs carry up to 400 eggs and lay one or two sized eggs on each milkweed leaf.
+- Mom: Female monarchs carry up to 400 eggs and lay one or two pin-sized eggs on each milkweed leaf.